Avoid being scammed through website sextortion

 To eliminate possible malware infections our malware researchers recommend scanning your computer with Spyhunter.

-More examples of scams of this type are "Jeanson J. Ancheta Email Scam", "WannaCry Hacker Group Email Scam" and "The Last Time You Visited A Porn Website Email Scam".
-What all of them have in common is that scammers behind them claim that they have recorded some compromising video or took photo and will spread it if they will get be paid.
-It is worth mentioning that cyber criminals often use emails to trick people into installing malware too.
-They attach a malicious file and hope that recipients will open it.
+Other examples of scams of this type include "Jeanson J. Ancheta Email Scam", "WannaCry Hacker Group Email Scam", and "The Last Time You Visited A Porn Website Email Scam".
+Scammers behind all claim that they have recorded compromising videos or taken photos and will distribute them unless paid.
+The criminals often use emails to trick people into installing malware.
+They attach a malicious file and hope that recipients opens it.
 When opened, it installs some high-risk malware.
-Some examples of malicious programs that are being proliferated through spam campaigns are TrickBot, LokiBot, Emotet and FormBook.
+Some examples of malicious programs that are being proliferated through spam campaigns are TrickBot, LokiBot, Emotet, and FormBook.

 How do spam campaigns infect computers?

-Web links or attachments that are included in irrelevant emails that are sent from some suspicious and/or unknown addresses should not be opened.
-It is worth mentioning that cyber criminals usually disguise them as official, important, etc. Furthermore, we advise to download software only from official websites and via direct download links.
-Third party downloaders (and installers), Peer-to-Peer networks like torrent clients, eMule, shady pages and other similar channels should not be trusted/used.
-They are often used as tools to distribute malware.
-Also, it is important to keep installed programs and operating system up-to-date.
-However, it should done using implemented functions or tools that are provided by the official developer.
-The same applies to software activations.
-Third party 'activators' ('cracking' tools) are not legal and often infect systems by installing high-risk malware.
-And finally, we recommend to have a reputable antivirus or anti-spyware suite on a computer installed, keep it up-to-date and scan system with it regularly.
-If you've already opened malicious attachments, we recommend running a scan with Spyhunter for Windows to automatically eliminate infiltrated malware.
+Do not open web links or attachments included in irrelevant emails sent from suspicious or unknown addresses.
+Cyber criminals usually disguise them as official, important, etc. Download software only from official websites and via direct download links.
+Third party downloaders and installers, Peer-to-Peer networks such as torrent clients, eMule, dubious pages and other similar channels should not be trusted/used - they are often used to distribute malware.
+Keep installed programs and operating systems up-to-date, however, use implemented functions or tools provided by the official developers.
+The same applies to software activation.
+Third party 'activators' ('cracking' tools) are illegal and often infect systems by installing high-risk malware.
+Have a reputable antivirus or anti-spyware suite installed - keep it up-to-date and scan the system with it regularly.
+If you have already opened malicious attachments, we recommend running a scan with Spyhunter for Windows to automatically eliminate infiltrated malware.

-Examples of sextortion messages posted in various blogger pages:
+Examples of sextortion messages posted on various blogger pages:

-Examples of sextortion messages posted in various hijacked WordPress websites:
+Examples of sextortion messages posted on various hijacked WordPress websites:

-Examples of sextortion messages presented in these hijacked websites:
+Examples of sextortion messages presented on these hijacked websites: